syncfusion-content/windowsforms-docs/WindowsForms/MonthCalendarAdv/Overview.md

 * **Customization** - Provides options to customize font and color of Dates, Day Names, Week number and  calendar Header

-* **VisualStyle** - Provides rich set of VisualStyle to customize the look and feel of MonthCalendarAdv.
+* **Visual Style** - Provides rich set of Visual Style to customize the look and feel of MonthCalendarAdv.

 * **Accessibility** - Touch, keyboard, and mouse support to make applications available to a wide variety of users.